farvardin/garvuino/doc/garvuino_manual.md

 You can of course connect audio out to the mini-jack, but it's also possible to connect a small buzzer (HP), for example 8 ohms / 1 W to the AY>L (under the L) and to the GND (for example in the middle 3-pin J4 or on the GND of J1, if it's installed) then you'll get very cheap sound.
 It can be useful for monitoring.

 Midi: You can plug a DIN5 midi cable into the dedicated port.
 When removing it, please do it slowly, to avoid tearing everything apart.
+And when pluging it in and out, hold the midi port with your hand to avoid extra pressure on the connexions.

 You can also use [hairless midi serial bridge](https://projectgus.github.io/hairless-midiserial/) (windows, mac os x, linux) or [ttymidi](http://www.varal.org/ttymidi/) (linux) to create a virtual connection going through serial port.
-You'll need to adjust the arduino sketch to enable this (search for hairless midi or ttymidi in the sketch).
+You'll need to adjust the arduino sketch to enable this (search for hairless midi or ttymidi in the sketch, or for #define USBMIDI at the begining of the sketch).

 ## Flashing the Garvuino board